How to Report Sexual Misconduct/Title IX Conduct

 Any member of the community can.
 Lawrence University takes all violations of Title IX seriously and therefore encourages any member of the community who has experienced sexual misconduct to report the incident to the Title IX Coordinator.

-The campus advocate, counselors, health care workers, and confidential resources are considered confidential sources who are not required to report sexual misconduct but may do so with the permission of the person who disclosed the misconduct.
+The campus advocate, counselors, health care workers, and confidential resources are considered confidential resources who are not required to report sexual misconduct but may do so with the permission of the person who disclosed the misconduct.

 Who is required to report sexual misconduct?